funfix/funland.js/CONTRIBUTING.md

 ## License

-All code must be licensed under the Apache 2.0 license and all files must include the following copyright header:
+All code must be licensed under the MIT license and all files must include the following copyright header:

 ```